 Our faculty members are dedicated and experienced professionals who are actively engaged in the industry whether the Editor-in-Chief of a regional magazine, a literary agent, a practicing attorney, or an author/illustrator.
 Each faculty member has a genuine commitment to teaching at the graduate level.
 Our belief is that students will more readily acquire meaningful skills and knowledge when they're actively involved in the learning process -- through in class discussions, hands-on opportunities, and exposure to trending topics seminars, workshops, discussions, peer critiques, and the hands-on opportunity to practice and perfect their craft.

-Richard D. Bank, Esq is the author of seven books including The Everything Guide to Writing Nonfiction and Feig, a novel.
+Richard D. Bank, Esq received his BA from Temple University and his Juris Doctor from the University of Pennsylvania Law School.
+He is the author of seven books including The Everything Guide to Writing Nonfiction and Feig, a novel.
+His book, I Am Terezin, a work of creative nonfiction about the concentration camp Theresienstadt, is scheduled to be published in 2017.
 He is a past president and current board member of the Philadelphia Writers’ Conference and has published over 100 articles, essays, short stories and book reviews.
 Richard has taught writing courses at the University of Pennsylvania, Temple University and other venues.
 He currently is on faculty at Rosemont College in the Graduate Publishing and MFA programs where he teaches courses including creative nonfiction and publishing law.
 Richard provides services as a writing coach for serious writers.

-Ed Briant grew up in England where he attended London's prestigious Saint Martins School of Art.
+Ed Asher Briant grew up in England where he attended London's prestigious Saint Martins School of Art.

 He began his creative career producing cartoons and illustrations for newspapers and